South Alabama vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 14, 2021

 Georgia Southern Stats and Trends

-- Georgia Southern has three wins against the spread in six games this year.
+- In Georgia Southern's six games this season, it has three wins against the spread.

-- The Eagles have covered the spread twice this season when underdogs by 3 points or more (in four chances).
+- This year, the Eagles have two ATS wins in four games as an underdog of 3 points or more.

-- Georgia Southern's games this season have hit the over on three of five set point totals (60%).
+- Georgia Southern's games this season have gone over the total in three out of five opportunities (60%).

-- When Georgia Southern scores more than 20.0 points, it is 2-0 against the spread and 2-1 overall.
+- Georgia Southern is 2-0 against the spread and 2-1 overall in games when it puts up more than 20.0 points.

 - The Eagles rack up 68.9 more yards per game (380.7) than the Jaguars allow (311.8).

-- Georgia Southern is 2-0 against the spread and 2-1 overall when the team amasses over 311.8 yards.
+- When Georgia Southern churns out more than 311.8 yards, the team is 2-0 against the spread and 2-1 overall.

-- The Eagles have turned the ball over six times, five fewer times than the Jaguars have forced turnovers (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.